-- Supporting implementation of this Administrative Procedure. - Reviewing and authorizing requests for access to technology systems that supports curriculum outcomes but may be outside the stated guidelines of the policy.
+- Supporting implementation of this Administrative Procedure. - Reviewing and authorizing requests for access to technology systems that support curriculum outcomes but may be outside the stated guidelines of the policy. - Collecting and returning board technology to IT department within a 2 week period of a staff member commencing a leave of absence or ending an assignment.
+This 2 week period can be extended by the Superintendent.

-Manager of Information Technology is responsible for:
+Superintendent of Information Technology (or designate) is responsible for:

-- Monitoring usage of the board's technology systems and establishing guidelines for IT staff for monitoring. - Providing digital citizenship and internet safety resources for employees. - Providing a unique username and password for each employee for their exclusive access to the Board's technology systems.
+- Monitoring usage of the board's technology systems and establishing guidelines for IT staff for monitoring. - Providing digital citizenship and Internet safety resources for employees. - Providing a unique username and password for each employee for their exclusive access to the Board's technology systems. - Reviewing requests for technology system that support curriculum to ensure they comply with other administrative procedures and protect the privacy of users consistent with applicable laws and regulations.